 We approach the study of acting from a liberal education perspective.
-All forms -- drama, comedy, musicals, improvisation, devised theatre -- require effective acting.
-Beyond the core courses required of all majors within the Performance concentration, students may choose to follow a course of study that most suits their needs, be it a focus on musical theatre, voice and speech, physical theatre, or Shakespeare.
+All forms -- drama, comedy, musicals, improvisation, and devised theatre -- require effective acting.
+Beyond the core courses required of all majors within the Performance concentration, students may follow a course of study that most suits their needs, be it a focus on musical theatre, voice and speech, physical theatre, or Shakespeare.
 All forms have unique demands, but all require that the actor have a solid foundation in playing actions with imagination, an intellectual and emotional connection to the material and fellow players, and an expressive voice and body.

 Voice and Speech

 Students interested in Music Theatre performance may select a sequence of courses that emphasize acting through singing and movement.
-Instruction and reinforcement in principles for the singing actor is offered through Voice for Theatre 1 and Voice for Theatre 2.
-Dance theatre includes classes in Jazz Dance, Tap Dance and Ballet.
-The course, Music Theatre Workshop synthesizes techniques learned in advanced voice and movement classes, with Acting 2, for a studio environment to learn how to transition from “scene to song” in traditional and contemporary music theatre literature.
-An historical foundation class, American Musical Theatre, traces the development of the musical from a socio-cultural perspective and a Music Theatre Singing Ensemble offers the opportunity for students to concertize the music theatre repertoire in a large, show-choir setting.
+Instruction and reinforcement in principles for the singing actor is offered through Voice for Theatre I and Voice for Theatre II.
+Dance Theatre includes classes in Jazz Dance, Tap Dance, and Ballet.
+Music Theatre Workshop synthesizes techniques learned in advanced voice and movement classes, with Acting II, for a studio environment to learn how to transition from “scene to song” in traditional and contemporary music theatre literature.
+An historical foundation class, American Musical Theatre, traces the development of the musical from a socio-cultural perspective, and a Music Theatre Singing Ensemble offers the opportunity for students to concertize the music theatre repertoire in a large, show-choir setting.